rakvat/transform-social.org/content/en/texts/anarchist_debates.md

 René writes about the Zaragoza Congress in 1936 *"The resolutions of the Zaragoza Congress expressed ignorance of the economic mechanisms of society and contempt for economic and social reality."* and suspects that I might have similar intentions.

-I'm not sure what exactly happened then but if the anarcho-communists unfairly dominated the discourse, I'm sorry about that.
+I'm not sure what exactly happened then, but if the anarcho-communists unfairly dominated the discourse, this should indeed be criticized.
-That's not what I have in mind when I write about the coexistence of multiple economic systems.
+Domination of the discourse is not what I have in mind when I write about the coexistence of multiple economic systems.
 While I like the theoretical development of anarcho-communist ideas, imagining an anarcho-communist utopia, also in order to challenge my own ideas, I do think about the [coexistence of multiple macro-level economic systems](/en/texts/economics_faq/#coexistence_conditions).
 As stated above, coexistence of multiple models is what happened in Spain and what will probably happen in future cases as well and what is the characteristic of anarchism anyway.